Evening Shift Hours: What They Are and How to Manage Them

 Continental Rotation

-Continental rotation cycles workers through morning, afternoon, and night shifts over a multi-week period, rotating forward through the pattern rather than jumping abruptly from days to nights.
-The pace is slower than most U.S. schedules, which gives the body more time to adjust between shift changes.
-It's one of the more sustainable extended shift schedule formats for teams that need to staff all three windows over a long period without burning through their workforce.
+Continental rotation cycles workers through morning, afternoon, and night shifts over a multi-week period, advancing forward through the pattern rather than jumping between extremes.
+The slower cadence gives the body more time to adjust between transitions.
+Most U.S. operations find it logistically complex, but for teams running all three windows over an extended period, it produces lower burnout rates than faster alternating schedules.

 12-Hour Shift Patterns Outside Healthcare